 Trim off some of the rubber tubing to expose the wiring on your hard-wired cable.

-Using a standard needle-nose pliers, crimp the hard-wired cable with the terminal crimp connector that was included in the add-a-fuse kit.
+Using a standard needle-nose pliers, crimp the red wire (constant power) cable with the terminal crimp connector that was included in the add-a-fuse kit.

 Connect your add-a-fuse kit to the vehicle fuse slot you chose.